Our Hero

 It is the little stuff that can change the world.

-My concern for what was left deepened too.
-The planet is unravelling at an alarming rate.
+My concern for what was left deepened, too.
+The planet is unraveling at an alarming rate.

 While we are drowning in the age of information, we are starving for wisdom.